-Ticket Printer; Customer Ticket. - Vehicle-mounted metering systems shall be equipped with a UR.2.6. ticket printer.
-The ticket printer shall be used for all sales; a copy of the ticket issued by the device shall be left with the customer at the time of delivery or as otherwise specified by the customer.
+UR.2.6.
+Recorded Representations. - Vehicle-mounted metering systems shall be equipped with a means to record all sales where product is delivered through the meter and shall comply with G-S.5.6.
+Recorded

+Representations.
+A copy of the recorded representation issued by the device shall be provided to the customer at the time of delivery or as otherwise specified by the customer.
+(Added 1992) (Amended 2023)